Updated: Oct 14, 2022

 2. Direct Mail Marketing

-Direct mail marketing simply means sending targeted mail directly to property owners which you hope are selling, or you are able to convince selling.
+Direct mail marketing simply means sending targeted mail directly to property owners which you hope are selling, or you are able to convince to sell.

 Using direct mail marketing can be a great way to uncover off-market deals.
 This is because up until the owner received the mail from you, they may have never previously considered selling.